PieckSanCodes/PieckSanCodes/README.md

 ## Peace be upon you!

 Hi there,
-I am a student, currently I am doing M.Sc. in Theoretical Physics.
+I am a student, currently doing my M.Sc. in Theoretical Physics.
 Currently I am leraning HTML and CSS, so that I can build beautiful and interesting webpages.
 Also I have a little knowledge in Python.
 So, all my projects here will be the one that I experimented to learn, at least for now.